Career Counseling

 Shadowing Experiences

 In addition to required and elective clinical exposure, students are encouraged to participate in shadowing experiences in their free time.
 Many students choose to shadow during their research fellowships in the summer after their first year.
 The Office of Student Affairs facilitates this process, helping students find an appropriate preceptor if needed.
-Students receive full malpractice coverage through the University by completing a simple “Clinical Experiences” form stating the nature of the shadowing; signed by the student, the attending physician, and the Associate Dean for Student Affairs.
+Students receive full malpractice coverage through the University by completing a simple “Clinical Experiences” form stating the nature of the shadowing; signed by the student, the attending physician, and the Assistant Dean for Student Affairs.

 Research and Enrichment Opportunities